Old Sava Bridge: 2020s

 Šapić, who during the election campaign adamantly called Zarić a hero who deserves a monument, now claimed that "he thinks we should make it up to this man and erect some monument or maybe to name something after him".
 Former deputy mayor Vesić authored a piece, essentially denouncing Zarić.
 He claimed that Zarić done nothing, and that Soviets demined the bridge, despite Zarić never claimed he demined the entire bridge, and openly admitted that he noticed Soviet soldiers on the bridge and asked for their help.
 Vesić also claimed that Belgraders hated the bridge as a symbol of Nazi occupation.
 He dismissed the fact that Zarić was awarded medals for his action, and not only Yugoslav ones, as Josip Broz Tito's regime propaganda, praising medals awarded to the Soviet soldiers and complaining that "no one asks to name the bridge after them".
 Vesić added that Zarić's action was suppressed during Yugoslavia because "everyone knew a real story" and that "Zarić myth" developed after the 1978 episode of the popular Povratak otpisanih series, which treated the event.

-Then, on 9 December 2022, Belgrade's new city manager Miroslav Čučković said that the bridge will not be demolished.
+On 9 December 2022, Belgrade's new city manager Miroslav Čučković said that the bridge will not be demolished.
 Instead, the pillars will be expanded, and additional constructions, "two twin brothers", will be added on both sides of the old bridge.
+In February 2023 Šapić said the bridge will be demolished, cause it is "preventing development of Belgrade", now claiming that it is not safe cause it is cracking due to shaking, and said he is not worried about the citizens protests.
+Opposition in city parliament asked the BNP Paribas to stop crediting the bridge's demolition. Šapić announced demolition for June 2023, but then postponed it claiming the new bridge will have no purpose without the tunnel.
+The demolition was then postponed for the spring or summer of 2024, with long preparatory works added as the reason for delay.

+Icarus, a group of 300 Russian architects and designers proposed the revitalization of the bridge as the Half-Bridge of Memories, a memorial of the bridge's legacy.
+Vitaly Stadnikov headed the team which envisioned the bridge as an integral part of the Staro Sajmište memorial complex.
+It would be indented into the bank (thus not reaching the other bank, and remaining "unfinished"), placed in the axis with the existing monument, and adapted as a glazed passage with 39,000 chimes, representing casualties in the camp Sajmište.
+In August 2023, President of Serbia Aleksandar Vučić said the "place for the bridge has been already found", connecting Zemun and the Great War Island, and that he will "nominate" the idea to citizens.

+The bridge was closed to traffic in November 2024 in preparation for its demolition.